AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/navigation.md

 ---
-title: Navigation
+title: Getting Access to Cloud Manager for AEM as a Cloud Service
-description: Navigation - Cloud Service
+description: Getting Access to Cloud Manager for AEM as a Cloud Service
 ---

-# Accessing Experience Manager as a Cloud Service {#navigation}
+# Getting Access to Cloud Manager for AEM as a Cloud Service {#navigation}

 Once your System Administrator grants you access to Cloud Manager, you will receive an email that will take you to Cloud Manager login page which is also accessible through [Adobe Experience Cloud](https://my.cloudmanager.adobe.com/).